-You may claim such a rebate if you are not entitled to input tax credits and input tax refunds for the GST and QST you paid by self-assessment (This link will open a new window) or when you purchased the property.
+You can claim a rebate if you are not entitled to input tax credits and input tax refunds for the GST and QST you paid by self-assessment (This link will open a new window) or when you purchased the property.

 Note that, in certain situations, you may not be entitled to the rebate for new or substantially renovated residential rental property, but rather to one of the following rebates:

-- the rebate in respect of the sale of a building and the lease of land
+- the rebate in respect of the sale of a building and the lease of land; or

 Deadline for claiming a rebate